Netanyahu's fight for survival: "Witch hunt" claims and a stain on his legacy

 On the scene: Netanyahu’s political rivals, including Benny Gantz, called on him to resign.
 His right-wing political allies praised his work for the country and stressed that he is innocent until proven guilty — but they didn’t say anything about political next steps.

-- Most of the senior ministers of Netanyahu’s Likud party refrained for hours from appearing on TV or even issuing statements of support.
+- Most of the senior ministers of Netanyahu’s Likud party refrained from appearing on TV or even issuing statements of support for hours.
 When they finally did, their comments sounded more like eulogies.

 - Some senior Likud members briefed reporters anonymously that “it seems like the Netanyahu era is over and it is just a matter of time before he leaves.”